robcast/digilib/doc/src/site/markdown/scaler-api.md

 - `ws`: additional scaling factor.
 The resulting image will have the size \[`ws`\*`dw` x `ws`\*`dh`\].
 Default: 1.
 - `cont`: change contrast of the image.
 Negative values reduce contrast, positive values enhance contrast.
-Pixel value is multiplied by 2^`cont`.
+Each pixel value is multiplied by 2^`cont`.
 Default: 0
 - `brgt`: change brightness of image.
 Negative value reduces brightness, positive value enhances brightness.
-The value `brgt` is added to the pixel value.
+The value `brgt` is added to each pixel value.
 Default: 0
 - `rot`: rotate image.
 Rotation angle is given in degrees.
     Default: 0
 - `rgbm`: modify colour by multiplication.
 The contrast of the